Stuycs-K/p03-final-10f-maie/README.md

 6. On the client terminal, you will be prompted to enter a username.
 Please enter any username you would like.

 7. Once a username is entered, clients will be able to send messages to the server to other clients.
-Clients will be able to recieve messages from other clients.
+Clients will be able to receive messages from other clients.
 Feel free to start typing.

 8. To disconnect a client from the server, press Ctrl and C.